List of tallest buildings in Miami

-Miami is the second-most populous city in the U.S. state of Florida, and its metropolitan area, with a population of 6.4 million, is the largest in the state.
-Miami has the third-largest skyline in the United States, after New York City and Chicago, and the fourth largest in North America.
-It has over 400 high-rises, 78 of which are taller than 492 ft, with six more that are topped out.
-The tallest building in the city is the 85-story Panorama Tower, completed in 2017, which rises 868 ft in Miami's Brickell district.
+Miami, a major city and the second-most populous city in the U.S. state of Florida, has over 400 high-rises, 72 of which are taller than 492 ft as of 2026, with eight more that are topped out.
+The tallest completed building in the city is the 85-story Panorama Tower, completed in 2017, which rises 868 ft in Miami's Brickell district.
+Cipriani Residences Miami, at 940 ft (287 m) tall, topped out in 2026 and is set to be completed in 2028.
 The top ten tallest buildings in Florida are located in Miami, and the top twenty are all in the city's metropolitan area.
+Miami has the third-largest skyline in the United States, after New York City and Chicago, and the fourth largest in North America, behind Toronto.

 The first significant tall building in Miami is considered to be the six-story Burdine's Department Store, built in 1912, while the 17-story, Mediterranean Revival Freedom Tower, completed in 1925, is the city's best-known early skyscraper.
 For much of the 20th century, Miami had a relatively modest skyline compared to other major American cities.
 Beginning in the mid-1990s, Miami underwent a large residential high-rise boom that transformed its skyline, and expanded it to the Brickell and Edgewater neighborhoods.
 Development accelerated in the mid-2000s, until the Great Recession brought an end to the boom.
 The skyscraper boom resumed in the mid-2010s, owing to the city's continued population growth and investment, with Miami overtaking Houston as the city with the largest skyline in the southern United States, and has continued into the 2020s.